xneo1/docker-compose-collection/README.md

 ---
 # Add new docker-compose file
-I automated the creation of the json template file for Portainer and the update of the README.md.
+[PAPAMICA](https://github.com/PAPAMICA) automated the creation of the json template file for Portainer and the update of the README.md.

 If you want to add a new docker-compose, you must use the following template:
 ```yaml